 Dealing with snakes and dispatching them to that great Arkansas in the sky was something that was just a fact of life.
 When you get right down to it, there's really not that much of a problem with em.
-I may have managed to see a snake on average of one or two a month.
-And we lived in the country - where there were lots of them.
+I may have managed to see a snake on average of one or two a month, and we lived in the country.

-One day while visiting out at grandpas farm out there at Simmons Chapel, I happened by the outhouse and caught just a glimpse of a snakes' tail just making it under the edge of the little building to take refuge.
+One day while visiting out at grandpas farm there out there at Simmons Chapel, I happened by the outhouse and caught just glimpse of a snakes' tail.
 Of course the alarm was appropriately sounded with lots of yelling and screaming about a snake.

-I had my BB gun (Daisy Red Rider - (still have one!)), Byron had his 22, Doyne had a 410 shotgun, others had various shootin' irons, and grandpa Shelton had his trusty hoe.
-(Ahem . . . that's a gardening or cotton chopping utensil, not a girl of the evening!)
+I had my BB gun, Byron had his 22, Doyne had a 410 shotgun, others had various shootin' irons, and grandpa Shelton had his trusty hoe. (that's a gardening or cotton chopping utensil, not a girl of the evening!)

-The outhouse was ringed with trigger happy snake hunters with all weapons 'loaded & cocked, safety forward, itchy booger-picker on the bang switch (trigger).
+The outhouse was ringed with trigger happy snake hunters with all weapons 'loaded & cocked, safety forward, itchy finger on the trigger.
 Each warrior was tense as testosterone and adrenaline pumped through their bodies like a fire hose.
-We were MEN.
 All weapons bearers felt and appreciated the gravity of the moment, and wanted the honor and bragging rights of being the first to unload into the offending trespasser.

 Tension was high as grandpa took his hoe and eased it into and out of the cracks trying to snipe the snake out.
 Suddenly, from the opposite side of the grandpa was on came a yelp, the thunk of a BB gun, and suddenly, every gun out there unloads!
 The resulting cacaphony of thunder and powder smoke from the brace of firearms died out slowly.